 - An airing rack is provided in your cottage for your use and items may be hand washed in the properties.
 We are encouraging this in the first instance rather than using the communal supply of pegs and shared Whirligig facility for external drying of laundry.

-- The Activity Hut will remain closed to guests initially.
+- The Activity Hut will remain closed to guests.
 Unfortunately, we do not feel that we can sufficiently monitor potential transmission risks between guests staying in different properties.

 - Should you require access to the additional seating/deck chairs usually available therein, please do let us know ahead of time or with a phone call during your stay.
 They can then be prepared for your use, within your cottage/patio space, and returned to us at the end of your stay.

-- The secure Cycle Storage facility will initially remain closed, however we have set up alternative provision, enabling bicycles to be locked to external racks.
+- The secure Cycle Storage facility will initially remain closed, however we have set up alternative provision, enabling bicycles to be locked to external racks outside the cottages and an under-cover facility also.

 Site Management, Behaviour and Cottage Occupation